 Conversion to Organics, Biodynamics

-Land being converted from conventional farming must undergo a conversion period before crops from it can be described as organic or Biodynamic.
+The conversion to organic or Biodynamic farming corresponds to the transition phase between conventional farming and organic farming.
 This organic conversion period is two years for annual crops like carrots, peas or potatoes and three years for perennial crops like vines, olives or apples.
 To be officially biodynamic another two years is required, or, if the vineyard is converting directly from conventional to biodynamics these two years may be allowed to run concurrently with the three-year organic conversion period.
+The grower can only communicate that the crop is in the “in conversion” phase for the grapes from the second year of conversion.

 Timothy Brink, who has worked for the Biodynamic Association UK, says ‘normal conversion to biodynamics under the Demeter standards is three years for a farm that has been farmed non-organically.
 A one year Demeter conversion period is possible for an organic farm that has been certified for at least three years, and if Biodynamic preparations have been used correctly and comprehensively,’ (Timothy Brink, 2018, p.28).